Go to moma.org

 Käthe Kollwitz is organized by Starr Figura, Curator, with Maggie Hire, Curatorial Assistant, Department of Drawings and Prints.

-Leadership support for the exhibition is provided by the Eyal and Marilyn Ofer Family Foundation.
+Leadership support is provided by the Eyal and Marilyn Ofer Family Foundation.

-Generous funding is provided by The International Council of The Museum of Modern Art and by the Robert Lehman Foundation.
+Generous support is provided by The International Council of The Museum of Modern Art and by the Robert Lehman Foundation.

 The Bloomberg Connects digital experience is made possible through the support of Bloomberg Philanthropies.